African and African American Studies (AFAM)

 Prereq: Sophomore classification

 Examines African roots of black culture and the African American experience in the United States from the colonial period through the Civil War.
 Topics include Atlantic Slave Trade, slavery and American identity, abolition, the emergence of Black Nationalism, and black participation in the Civil War.
-Meets U.S. Diversity Requirement.
+Meets U.S. Cultures and Communities (formerly U.S. Diversity) Requirement.

 (Cross-listed with HIST 3540).